 Seahorse Day Nursery aims to nurture all children’s desire to learn, socialise and gain independence through play and first hand experiences.
-We have two rooms; the Starfish room for children aged 9 – 30 months and the Seahorse room for pre-school aged children from 2.5 – 5 year olds.
+We have three rooms; baby (3 – 24 months), toddler (24-36 months) and preschool (36-60 months).
 We provide a safe, caring environment in which your child will be able to form secure relationships, learn, make friends and most importantly be happy and have fun.
 The atmosphere is relaxed and nurturing within an attractive and appealing environment.
 We follow a play based pedagogy (Learning through Play) and provide purposeful play based opportunities for each baby, toddler and child.
 This caters for every aspect of child development and allows for natural progression through different stages of the early years.

 Harriet has been involved in the Seahorse Nursery since it opened and made a career change in 2012 to move into teaching full-time.
 She is a School Governor for a local Primary School.
 In her spare time she enjoys high altitude trekking, long distance cycling and running to keep fit.
 Harriet enjoys using her Qualified Teaching Status for Early Years (specialising in birth to five years) and Level 3 NVQ Children's Care, Learning and Development to give children the best start in life.

 Carly studied BA (Hons) Early Childhood Studies at Roehampton University and have been working in childcare since 2011.
 From a young age she has known that she wanted to work with young children, Carly's favourite part about working with children is seeing their speech develop.
 Even though she is office based, the children still know her name, so if she's not in the office, you may find her reading a story in the room, helping the children eat at mealtimes or having a dance at the end of the day!